eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet Unit presents a PID or attestation to a Relying Party Instance:

-- **Proximity Supervised Flow**: In this flow, the User and their User Device are physically near the Relying Part Instance.
+- **Proximity Supervised Flow**: In this flow, the User and their User Device are physically near the Relying Party Instance.
 PIDs and attestations are exchanged using proximity technology (e.g., NFC, Bluetooth) between the Wallet Unit and the Relying Party Instance.
 Both devices may be with or without internet connectivity.
 A human representative of the Relying Party supervises